Chuck Feeney Award for Philanthropy

 Chuck Feeney and the Victor Chang Cardiac Research Institute

-Chuck Feeney is a legend in the world of philanthropy and counts amongst his many admirers Bill and Melinda Gates and Warren Buffett.
+Chuck Feeney is a legend in the world of philanthropy and counted amongst his many admirers Bill and Melinda Gates and Warren Buffett.

 He made his fortune in the 1960s after setting up the retail giant, Duty Free Shoppers (DFS).
 In 1982 he established a foundation, Atlantic Philanthropies, with a mission to give away his entire fortune to worthy causes, and to this end, pioneered the Giving While Living philosophy.